 Goldcrest is an independent buyer’s agent that is based in Lisbon.
 We provide you with up-to-date information on the property market in Portugal.
 If you are looking to live in Portugal, we offer strategic advice on the best properties based on your needs.

 You can book a call with us today to discuss your options.

-We have recently published our new book Your Expert Guide to Buying Property in Portugal which includes insights into the best areas to buy property, navigating the market, and tips if you want to live in Portugal.
+We have recently published our new book Your Expert Guide to Buying Property in Portugal, which includes insights into the best areas to buy property, navigating the market, and tips if you want to live in Portugal.
 You can purchase your copy in the Expert Guide to Buying Property in Portugal.

 The following articles may also be of interest to you:

 - Braga: Luxury real estate in the north of Portugal

 - The main types of luxury properties in Portugal

 - A closer look at Portugal’s real estate market